antoniogarmendia/emfsplitter-materials/README.md

 ## Folder: WindTurbine-ecore

-DSL-tao Project with the definition of patterns using the WT_DesignPatterns.diagram.
+DSL-tao Project with the definition of the Wind Turbines meta-model and the instantiated modularity patterns (WT_DesignPatterns.diagram).

 ## Folder: WindTurbine-models